hgautam2000/Reverse-String/README.md

 Reverse-String
 ==============

 This is a small program that allows you to input any set of letter, and it will print the reverse order.
 In the code that I have complied, I have added a few additions that are not necessary for the program to run.
+Remember, if the code does not work, you might be forgetting to add your package name that you declare at the beginning f the code.
 First, I have only allowed 5 attempts before the program quits.
 The line that controls this is: if(j==5){.
 It can easily be altered by changing the value of j to whatever you wish.

 Secondly, if "quit" is entered in the code, then the program will automatically break.
 The line that controls this is: if (input.equals("Quit")|| input.equals("quit")){.
 To add your own words, just change the words that are in quotation marks.